Book a Demo

 Introduction

 New soybean varieties have been developed through genetic engineering, featuring increased oleic fatty acid.
 This mono-unsaturated fat is considered a healthier oil due to its lower saturated fat content, as well as its higher oxidative stability and longer shelf life compared to conventional soybean oils.
 This enhanced stability eliminates the need for hydrogenation, ensuring the absence of trans-fat—an important factor for the food industry, particularly with the ban on partially hydrogenated oils (Food and Drug Administration, 2015).
-The industry needs a quick on-spot analysis to detect the quality parameters of the receiving soybeans, especially to analyze high-value materials.
-Moreover, this capability should be refined to be applied in a controlled environment that provides extra accuracy to the analysis
+The industry needs a quick on-spot analysis to detect soybean quality parameters of the receiving soybeans, especially to analyze high-value materials.
+Moreover, this capability should be refined to be applied in a controlled environment that provides extra accuracy to the analysis.

 Overview